Society, Culture & Environment

 Contemporary Studies at Laurier Brantford

-Contemporary Studies is the core program at Laurier Brantford.
-It is designed to provide students with a broad understanding of the issues, opportunities and problems of the twenty-first century and develop the skills to tackle them in an interdisciplinary and comprehensive manner.
-All full-time students enrolled at Laurier Brantford take Contemporary Studies courses.
+Contemporary Studies is designed to provide students with a broad understanding of the issues, opportunities and problems of the twenty-first century and develop the skills to tackle them in an interdisciplinary and comprehensive manner.

 The Contemporary Studies program emphasizes an innovative approach to learning which is problem centered, interdisciplinary, and emphasizes the basic skills essential to success in any field - the ability to communicate effectively, analyze and solve problems, to situate issues within appropriate cultural and historical contexts, and to use information technology effectively.